ama-coder/browserCraft/README.md

 developed by ama-coder

 # new changes:
-input fov from user
+input fov from user;

-block right click
+block right click;